hedieh-hj/hedieh-hj/README.md

 Hi 👋 My name is Hedieh Jamili
 =====================================================================================================================================

-.NET Developer - AI Reasercher
+.NET Developer - Artificial Intelligence engineer
 ------------------------------

 I've been learning to code for 4 years. i started with python, have really found a passion for backend (.net) development.
 Computer Engineering Graduate of Sadjad University of technology.
 I am Studying master's degree in artificial intelligence at Azad University.